-In the second category, we evaluate the robustness of our approach by considering two variations in the construction of the forward operator $\mathbf{A}$ between the training and testing phases.
-The first variation involves using a different acceleration factor (sampling rate), while the second involves shifts in the locations of the k-space sampling.
-Phrased differently, we train MoDL with $\mathbf{A}$ and evaluate it with different $\mathbf{A}_\textrm{test}$.
-Robustness to such instabilities would be very useful for deployed deep MRI reconstruction methods.
+Here, we consider two variations in the construction of the forward operator $\mathbf{A}$ between the training and testing phases.
+In other words, we train MoDL with $\mathbf{A}$ and evaluate it with different $\mathbf{A}_\textrm{test}$.
+The first variation involves using a different acceleration factor (sampling rate), while the second involves shifts in the locations of the k-space samples.
+In particular, for the first variation, we train MoDL with 4x undersampling, and test it with \{2x,3x,4x,5x,6x,7x,8x\}.
+For the second variation, we train MoDL using a 4x mask and then evaluate it using various shifted versions of the original mask.
+Specifically, the central part of the mask (low frequencies) remains constant, whereas the higher frequency phase encodes are shifted by \{5\%,10\%,15\%,20\%,25\%\}.